 New medical devices regulations

-Reinforced supervision and control of medical devices
+Tightening of supervision and inspection of medical devices

 UDI Helpdesk